deepankararora/sola-newsletters/readme.txt

 = Premium Features =
 * Send to more than 2500 subscribers
 * Get detailed statistics on who opened your newsletter and what links were clicked on
+* Create custom HTML newsletters by copying and pasting HTML into the editor
+* Enable/disable newsletter link tracking
 * More newsletter themes
 * Google Analytics integration
 * Priority [support](http://solaplugins.com/support-desk)